The Student Basij

-The Student Basij (Persian: بسیج دانشجویی) (also known as "Student and Talabeh Basij") is considered among the "Islamic student organizations" which was founded based on the decree of the first/previous supreme leader of Iran, Seyyed Ruhollah Khomeini on 23 November 1988, with the scope of guardianship for the principles of revolution and Islam.
+The Student Basij (Persian: بسیج دانشجویی) (also known as "Student and Talabeh Basij") is a branch of the Basij militia.
+It is considered among the "Islamic student organizations" which was founded based on the decree of the first/previous supreme leader of Iran, Seyyed Ruhollah Khomeini on 23 November 1988, with the scope of guardianship for the principles of revolution and Islam.
 Among its other goals are: inviting unity and likewise the solidarity between Hawza and university, establishment of a great Islamic government and victory of the world by Islam.

-After the declaration of this plan/decree by Ruhollah Khomeini, Supreme Council of the Cultural Revolution approved (the circumstances of) the mentioned plan; therefore, Tehran student Basij center became the responsible to found Basij offices at the universities --of Iran-- on 3 January 1991.
+After the declaration of the plan by Ruhollah Khomeini, the Supreme Council of the Cultural Revolution approved the plan; Tehran Student Basij center then became responsible for founding Basij offices at universities across Iran on 3 January 1991.